-- 32. Another area of concern is the digital gender divide.
-The mobile Internet gender gap in Africa28 grew from 20.7 per cent in 2013 to 33 per cent in 2019.29 Africa was second only to South Asia, where the mobile Internet penetration gender gap was higher, at 51 per cent, in 2019.
-Indeed, in Africa a boy is 1.5 times more likely than a girl to own a mobile phone.
-However, the gender gap in mobile phone ownership was much lower about 13 per cent in 2019.30 Given that most users access the Internet through their mobile devices, the above observation may mean that the percentage of female mobile phone users not accessing the Internet on their devices is higher than that of males who own mobile phones. - 33.
-Digital technologies can transform every aspect of the economy, governance and society.
-African countries should address barriers and ensure gender equality in the fields of science, technology, engineering and mathematics, which have the potential to provide career paths and business opportunities.
-Countries should upscale digital skills training in formal and informal education, improve security online, drive down costs, and improve the quality of infrastructure and regulatory frameworks. - 34.
-Bootcamps and events such as the African Girls Can Code Initiative organized by the International Telecommunication Union, the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women), the African Union Commission and ECA can go a long way in stimulating interest and building the digital capacity of girls.
+was second only to South Asia, where the mobile Internet penetration gender gap was higher, at 51 per cent, in 2019.
+Indeed, in Africa, a boy is 1.5 times more likely than a girl to own a mobile phone.
+However, the gender gap in mobile phone ownership was much lower - about 13 per cent - in $2019.^{30}$ Given that most users access the Internet through their mobile devices, the above observation may mean that the percentage of female mobile phone users not accessing the Internet on their devices is higher than that of males who own mobile phones.

+33. Digital technologies can transform every aspect of the economy, governance and society.
+African countries should address barriers and ensure gender equality in science, technology, engineering, and mathematics, which can provide career paths and business opportunities.
+Countries should upscale digital skills training in formal and informal education, improve security online, drive down costs, and improve the quality of infrastructure and regulatory frameworks.

+34. Bootcamps and events such as the African Girls Can Code Initiative - organized by the International Telecommunication Union, the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women), the African Union Commission and ECA - can go a long way in stimulating interest and building the digital capacity of girls.
 Municipalities could also be encouraged to build shared and safe digital access centres for women and young people, especially in rural and poorer communities.
 For instance, the City of Tshwane in South Africa offers up to 1GB of free Internet access per day per user at public institutions, informal settlements and partner public places (such as restaurants with ample bandwidth).
-It has partnered with the IBM Digital-Nation Africa programme to enable its residents to access the knowledge, skills and tools needed to design, develop and launch digital solutions.31 Such actions to address some of the factors that perpetuate digital divides along lines of gender, wealth and community could help to drive inclusive development.
+It has partnered with the IBM Digital-Nation Africa programme to enable its residents to access the knowledge, skills and tools needed to design, develop and launch digital solutions.
+Such actions to address some of the factors that perpetuate digital divides along gender, wealth, and community could help drive inclusive development.